immunefi-team/Bounty_Boosts/Alchemix/31451 - [SC - Insight] MAX_PROPOSAL_NUMERATOR is incorrectly set.md

 # `MAX_PROPOSAL_NUMERATOR` is incorrectly set.

-Submitted on Sun May 19 2024 08:34:45 GMT-0400 (Atlantic Standard Time) by @Kenzo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 14:34:45 UTC by @Kenzo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31451